 Activist investor demands that Google provide more data on its gender pay gap

 You may not have heard of Natasha Lamb, but she’s quickly becoming a David fighting the Goliaths of tech to ensure women are paid as much as their male counterparts in the same jobs.
-As managing partner at Arjuna Capital, the activist division of Baldwin Brothers, a shareholder in some of the biggest tech companies in the U.S., Lamb has pushed eBay, Amazon, Google, Expedia, Facebook, Adobe, Microsoft, Apple, and Intel for more transparency in reporting pay.
+As managing partner at Arjuna Capital, Lamb has pushed eBay, Amazon, Google, Expedia, Facebook, Adobe, Microsoft, Apple, and Intel for more transparency in reporting pay.

 In a letter to Alphabet’s executive chairman Eric Schmidt, Lamb is taking a hard line as the tech giant continues to refuse to provide more data while insisting to the New York Times that its female employees earned 99.7 cents to every dollar earned by men.